NCAA Softball Recruiting Rules and Calendar: When Can Softball Coaches Talk to You?

 The D1 NCAA softball recruiting rules are the most restrictive recruiting rules, breaking down when athletes can receive specific forms of communication from coaches based on their year in high school:

-- Senior year: College softball coaches can conduct off-campus communications with athletes and/or their parents no more than three times.
+- College softball coaches can conduct off-campus communications with athletes and/or their parents no more than three times.

 The NCAA softball recruiting rules for Division 2 schools are slightly more relaxed than those for Division 1, with most contact starting summer of the athlete’s junior year:

-- Any time: Athletes can receive brochures for camps, questionnaires, NCAA materials and non-athletic recruiting publications at any time.
+- Any time: Athletes can receive brochures for camps, questionnaires, NCAA materials and non-athletic recruiting publications.

 - June 15 after sophomore year: Coaches may begin calling athletes.
 They can also conduct off-campus communications with athletes and/or their parents.
-At this time, athletes may start taking official visits.
+Athletes may also start taking official visits.

 D3 softball colleges have the most relaxed NCAA recruiting rules of all the division levels: